jonnylangefeld/ChordPro/README.md

 6. Run `python ChordProToPDF.py`
 7. Access the running app in a browser at http://localhost:8080
 8. Log in (default user: admin, password: admin)
+9. Select **Man of sorrows - C.rtf* from the samples directory